YusukeSuzuki1213/dotfiles/README.md

 ```

 ### Installation of fish plugins
 Plese,install plugins written on fishfile.
-You can install `$fisher plugin name`
+You can install `$fisher "plugin name"`